MaahiSinghGit/DSA-Practice-JAVA/README.md

   - Take Input Manually
   - Take Input Recursively
   - Print Recursively
-  - Take Input Level Wise
+  - Take input Level Wise
   - Print Tree Level Wise
   - Number of Nodes in Tree
   - Sum of all Nodes in Tree
   - Largest In Tree
-  - Number of Node greate then X
+  - Number of Node greater then X
   - Height of Tree
   - Count Leaf Node
   - PreOrder Traversal